This is how Slovenian food tastes

 Gostilna Javornik in Šentrupert - homemade Slovenian food

-Admittedly, the Javornik restaurant in Šentrupert doesn't look very much.
-This is the case with many inns in Slovenia.
+Admittedly, the Javornik restaurant in Šentrupert doesn't look very impressive.
+That's the case with many restaurants in Slovenia.
 Most of them are simple inns.
-But the Slovenian food we are served there is quite impressive.
-Domaca kuhinja, “local cuisine”, that's what this is all about.
-It starts with home-baked sesame bread.
-This perfectly complements the chicken pie, ox meat salad and fish salad.
-The second course is homemade pasta with langostino, shrimp and fried octopus.
-A poem!
-I especially like the octopus.
-This is followed by a buttery Angus beef steak with gnocchi, pork with fried potatoes and potato gratin.
-Since the portions are again large here, we forego dessert this time.
-Mediterranean and Italian influences are mainly represented at this meal.
+But the Slovenian food served there is certainly something to be proud of.
+Domaca kuhinja, "home cooking", is what this is all about.
+It starts with the home-made sesame bread.
+This goes perfectly with the chicken pie, the ox salad and the fish salad.

 Gostilna Javornik